MartinDeveloper22/noteapp2/README.md

 All you need is to install `Docker` and then run the command `docker up` in your `Visual Studio Code`.

 ## Desription
-It's an application to create, read, retrievr and delete notes.
+It's an application to create, read and delete notes.
 Find a note by its `ID`.
 List all notes.